hapax/hapax.github.io/assets/bh-kids.md

 by considering virtual particles near the horizon.
-Without resorting to dimensional analysis, we can throw around equations with sneaky abandon, starting with the Schwarzschild radius and ending with the mysterious Bekenstein-Hawking entropy.
+Without resorting to dimensional analysis, we can throw around equations with sneaky abandon, starting with the Schwarzschild radius and ending with the mysterious formula for Bekenstein-Hawking entropy.

 #### Sizing up a black hole